cvat-ai/cvat/cvat/apps/documentation/installation.md

  }
 }
 ```
-These environment variables are set automatically within the any container.
+These environment variables are set automatically within any container.
 Please see the [Docker documentation](https://docs.docker.com/network/proxy/) for more details.

 ### Additional components